TheRManVT/w-AI-fu_v2.R/README.md

   - If you have the original w-AI-fu, then just copy-paste the userdata folder from the original into this verison (Better to not overwrite things, though)
 - My AI has forgotten everything
   - Copy the database.txt from source/app/vectordb in the original version of w-AI-fu and put it into the same folder again in this version

+## Installation
+1. Download the ZIP through the button on the top and extract it.
+2. Install Python 3.10.X (preferably .11) and [NodeJS v19.18.1](https://nodejs.org/en/download/releases) (Install through the .msi-Installer)
+3. Install the VC++ Build Tools (Guides on how are [here](https://www.pythondiscord.com/pages/tags/microsoft-build-tools/) and [here](https://hub.tcno.co/software/vs/buildtools/))
+4. Reboot your PC, just in case
+5. Install w-AI-fu through INSTALL.BAT
+6. Wait till it's completed
+7. Run it through the created shortcut

 -----